 To learn more about the field of competitive intelligence work and determine whether this might be a potential career path for you, reach out to several CI practitioners for informational interviews and learn more about what they do, how they do it, and other useful insights.
-Another way to gain insights is to join a relevant LinkedIn group (for example, Strategic and Competitive Intelligence Professionals).
+Another way to gain insights is to join one of the numerous LinkedIn CI groups.
 Also, keep in mind that the iSchool program has a nationally known CI specialist as adjunct faculty, Scott Brown, as well as research courses whose instructors are likely to know CI practitioners with whom they could put you in touch.

-Another way to explore the CI path is to take advantage of your iSchool-provided professional association membership and join SLA and its Competitive Intelligence division.
+Another way to explore the CI path is to take advantage of your iSchool-provided professional association membership and join the Special Libraries Association (SLA) and its Competitive Intelligence division.
 This is a great way to begin reaching out to others in the field for informational interviews, career advice, webinars, discussions, and potential internships and job openings.
-(You can search through the membership directory and filter by people who are working for corporations of interest, and if possible located near where you live (you can additionally filter by state)
+(You can search through the membership directory and filter by people who are working for corporations of interest, and if possible located near where you live, or you can filter by state.

 There is no established set of core competencies for competitive intelligence professionals, but following are some of the expected skills, based on an overview of CI job postings: